 4. Make the area less appealing by lighting it up and applying scents which will deter raccoons.

-You might also want to check out how to get rid of fruit flies and how to get rid of fleas quickly if you find any at home.
+You might also want to check out how to get rid of squirrels without hurting them or how to get rid of fruit flies and how to get rid of fleas quickly if you find any at home.
 Knowing how to get rid of maggots is useful as well if you spot them in your garbage.